 Preventing application-layer DoS attacks can be tricky.
 The best way to help mitigate these types of attacks is to outsource pattern detection and IP filtering to a third party (discussed later).

 Distributed Denial of Service (DDoS) attacks occur in much the same way as DoS attacks except that requests are sent from many clients as opposed to just one, illustrated in .
 DDoS attacks often involve many "zombie" machines (machines that have been previously compromised and are being controlled by attackers).
 These "zombie" machines then send massive amounts of requests to a service to disable it.

 DDoS attacks are famously hard to mitigate, which is why outsourcing network filtering to a third party is the recommended approach.
 We'll cover this later on.

 Not all DoS attacks are nefarious.
 The third attack type is the "unintended" Denial of Service attack.
-The canonical example of an unintended DDoS is called "The Slashdot Effect".
+The canonical example of an unintended DDoS is called "The Slashdot Effect (opens new window)".
 Slashdot is an internet news site where anyone can post news stories and link to other sites.
 If a linked story becomes popular, it can cause millions of users to visit the site overloading the site with requests.
 If the site isn't built to handle that kind of load, the increased traffic can slow or even crash the linked site.
-Reddit and "The Reddit Hug of Death" is another excellent example of an unintentional DoS.
+Reddit and "The Reddit Hug of Death (opens new window)" is another excellent example of an unintentional DoS.

 The only way to prevent these types of unintended DoS attacks is to architect your application for scale.
 Use patterns like edge-caching with CDNs, HTTP caching headers, auto-scaling groups, and other methods to ensure that even when you receive a large amount of burst-traffic, your site will not go down.